 Keeping your tires in good shape is a top concern of yours, which is why you should check the tire pressure often and have regular inspections.
 But, what causes inner tire wear and how can it be fixed?

 In this article, I will go through the possible causes in more detail.
 I will also explore how you can reduce tire wear, and look into some other common tire wear patterns!

 The most common cause of inner tire wear is poor wheel alignment, whether it is a bad camber angle or a wrong toe angle.
 Alignment issues can also be caused by defective control arm bushings, worn-out ball joints, or bad suspension components that are leading to wear.

 Here is a more detailed look at the causes of inner tire wear:

 1. Bad Camber Angles

 During a wheel alignment, the camber angle is always checked.
-This measurement looks at the lean of the tire, whether it is outward or inward, from a front or back view.
+This measurement looks at the lean of the tire – whether it is outward or inward – when viewing the tire from the front or back..

 2. Wrong Toe Angle

 The toe angle describes how the tires sit in relation to each other, as well as the car’s center axis.
 This angle is observed from the front of the vehicle, looking at both tires’ edges.

 The toe-in condition means that both tires are pointing inward at each other, while the toe-out condition shows them facing outward.
 When the toe-out is severe, you will see a good amount of wear happening to the inside edges of the tire, as the rubber is being drug along the road surface.